MandyHole/love-a-lab/README.md

 # Love a Labrador?

 ## Overview of website
 This site is aimed at anyone who is unsure whether a Labrador Retriever is right for them.
-According to <a href="https://www.devonlive.com/whats-on/family-kids/labrador-uks-most-popular-dog-6842152" target="_blank" rel="external">DevonLive</a> “The Labrador retriever has been the UK’s favourite pedigree dog breed for years, and there was a 54% increase in their numbers from 2020 to 2021.”  .
+According to <a href="https://www.devonlive.com/whats-on/family-kids/labrador-uks-most-popular-dog-6842152" target="_blank" rel="external" aria-label="DevonLive article about Labradors (opens in new window)">DevonLive</a> “The Labrador retriever has been the UK’s favourite pedigree dog breed for years, and there was a 54% increase in their numbers from 2020 to 2021.”  .
 There is a danger in equating popularity with suitability, and just because they are renowned as good family dogs doesn’t mean they aren’t hard work and a big commitment.
-According to <a href="https://www.bbc.co.uk/news/uk-58518892" target="_blank" rel="external">BBC News</a>, in September 2021, “The Dogs Trust said it expected to see an increase in the number of dogs it receives in the months to come, describing it as a "looming crisis".
+According to <a href="https://www.bbc.co.uk/news/uk-58518892" target="_blank" rel="external" aria-label="BBC article about dog rehoming looming crisis (opens in new window)">BBC News</a>, in September 2021, “The Dogs Trust said it expected to see an increase in the number of dogs it receives in the months to come, describing it as a "looming crisis".

 This ‘Love a Labrador?’ website helps potential owners assess whether or not they should go ahead by letting them know: the essential qualifications they need, the pros and cons of having a Labrador vs other breeds (or not having a dog at all) and tips on how to be a successful Labrador owner with a warning of what happens if you don’t put in the time to train a Labrador properly.